mmmaly/chcemvediet/README.md

 These have to be configured in order for the app to work correctly.
 * **PORT** - HTTP port that the app listens on (default: 8080)
 * **DATABASE_URL** - PostgreSQL database connection URL
+* **APP_URL** - The URL of the web site as deployed (e.g. https://www.chcemvediet.sk), used as a return URL for authentication services

 Working with heroku
 -------------------